 The curriculum is comprised of intensive courses in acting, improvisation, singing, voice, speech, stage fighting and music theatre repertoire.
 These are supplemented by the dance techniques that are required by musical theatre students, such as ballet, jazz and tap.
 Students have contact, throughout their time at London Studio Centre, with potential employers through studio-based workshops and masterclasses.

-Specialist singing courses build on the students’ knowledge of the musical repertoire for popular theatre, including composers such as Ivor Novello, Noel Coward, Jerome Kern, George Gershwin, Jerry Herman, Stephen Sondheim and Andrew Lloyd Webber.
+Specialist singing courses build on the students’ knowledge of the musical repertoire for popular theatre, including composers such as George Gershwin, Rogers and Hammerstein, Stephen Sondheim, Andrew Lloyd Webber, Lin-Manuel Miranda and Jeanine Tesori.
 The classwork ensures that the students have their own natural skills developed and that they have the technical foundations to sustain a professional career.
 Regular private coaching means that students are fully prepared for public performances and auditions.

 Drama studies naturalise acting technique, so that it becomes undetectable in performance.
 The course aims to promote the technical skills, intellectual grasp and the physical and artistic maturity that are required to work successfully in the professional theatre.
 Voice and speech coaching are also an important part of the course .
 This ensures that each student has a flexible, well-modulated voice and is able, therefore, to tackle a wide variety of roles and possesses the strength and skill to project in large auditoria.

 These different disciplines are united in the rehearsal and performance of the musical theatre repertoire, which commences in the 1920s and proceeds via Rodgers and Hammerstein to the most recent rock musicals.
 This work promotes an awareness of both the content and style of these different forms of musical theatre.